sess/crackthesafe/README.md

-# Rock Paper Scissors Project
+# Crack the Safe Project

 ## Overview:
 In this unit, coders will create a Rock, Paper, Scissors game.
 The Rock, Paper, Scissors game will take user choice, generate a computer choice, and display the winner to the screen.
 To create this project, coders will use jQuery to take user input and display data, the Math Library to generate a random choice, and conditionals to determine the winner.